 - Mesh Size: 1.77 inches x 1.97 inches

-This stuff is strong and easy to install.
+This mesh fencing is strong and easy to install.
 It has a solid feel and reinforced joints so it very tear-resistant.
 It’s a little sharp after being cut, but that’s a minor issue.

-This stuff is going to last multiple years and won’t break if your dog runs into it, but like anything else made of a plastic or nylon it’ll tear if you hit it with the lawn mower.
+This Tenax fence is going to last multiple years and won’t break if your dog runs into it, but like anything else made of a plastic or nylon it’ll tear if you hit it with the lawn mower.
+I’ve found that the strong the fencing the tighter you can make it without tearing, so this looks quite neat when it’s installed and standing.

 Light Duty Deer Fence